Museum of London

 The Museum of London explores the history of UK’s capital city through a series of exhibitions.

 The contents of some galleries at the Museum of London are constantly changing, although there are nine permanent collections.
-These look at the development of the city since prehistoric times, through to Roman London, the medieval period, the Great Fire of London in 1666 and onwards, right up to present day.
+These look at the development of the city since prehistoric times, through to Roman London, the medieval period, the Great Fire of London in 1666 and onwards, right up to the present day.

 Ranging from archaeological finds such as Roman ceramics to historic objects such as Oliver Cromwell’s death mask, the artefacts at the Museum of London offer an interesting and comprehensive insight into the city’s past.